Spain

 Northern Spain can get chilly in winter, but nothing too bad.
 In the summer, some places can get really hot.
 Try to avoid visiting inland areas such as Madrid and Sevilla, as heatwaves can cause temperatures of over 40c (104f).
 The heat in Barcelona doesn’t get as extreme, but it can get pretty humid and uncomfortable there too.

-I personally can’t stand hot weather, so I’d advise visiting in Spring or Autumn.
+As someone who isn’t a fan of hot weather, I recommend visiting in spring or autumn.
 As a bonus, the country will also be less crowded and accommodation will be cheaper!
 Definitely avoid the summer if you can.

 Weather

 Spain is a very very sunny country.
 In many places, especially down south, you can expect 300 sunny days a year.
 That’s mental!
-Visit in the summer and you’ll never even see a cloud.
+Visit in the summer and you’ may never even see a cloud.
 Up North you might get some rain, but not a lot of it.

 Daylight